sammsaski/DS5690_PaperReview/README.md

 # Critical Analysis

 # Impacts
+This work has huge implications for the future of AI.
+The authors show a computationally efficient way to drastically extend the context window size of transformers, namely the open-source LLaMA.
+The work itself is additionally open-source.
+To summarize, the authors have provided an efficient, open-source implementation for a state-of-the-art algorithm for extending the context window size for the LLaMA model.
+This has largely made available the technology to solve challenging problems such as conducting long conversations, summarizing long documents, or executing long-term planning, which were previously only achievable by large, well-funded institutions due to the computational complexity of training transformers.

+# Results

 # Resources to directly help understand Position Interpolation better
 1. https://github.com/ggerganov/llama.cpp/discussions/1965 - official discussion by Meta engineers/researchers.